WaelOGC/OGC-NewFinity-Palstform/docs/02-api-contracts/23-wallet-api-contract.md

 ### Description

-Returns all contribution mining conversions and mining events.
+Returns all Contribution-Based Mining conversions and mining events.